| Home | Back to Goldfish |

 The fantail standard is as follows:

 The fish should be bright and alert.
-The body should be short (not elongated)
+The body should be short and rounded with a smooth outline.
+The caudal should be well divided, forked and held high without drooping.

 Ideal profiles are illustrated below: